ivaquero/typst-qooklet/examples/example-book.typ

 #import "@local/qooklet:0.1.0": *
 ```

-The default mode is note mode, when `cover()` is called the book mode will be activated.
+The default mode is note mode, when `cover()` is called the booklet mode will be activated.

-In addition to the four functions returned by `template`, functions independent of book mode are also imported.
+In addition to the four functions returned by `template`, functions independent of booklet mode are also imported.
 All of these functions are:

 - Styles:
   - `front-matter-style(body)`: Style for front matter pages.
   - `appendix-style(body)`: Style for appendix pages.
-  - `body-style(body)`: Style for body pages.
+  - `chapter-style(body)`: Style for body pages.
 - Pages:
-  - `cover(title: "The Title", author: "The Author", date: datetime.today())`: Add a cover page to the document.
+  - `cover(info, date: datetime.today())`: Add a cover page to the document.
   - `epigraph(body)`: Add an epigraph to the document.
   - `preface(body)`: Add a preface to the document.
   - `contents`: Add a table of contents to the document.